Achieving confidence in retirement

 ‘However, the RCI clearly details that both your preparedness and happiness are much more complex than how much super you have.

-‘Your mental and physical health combined with setting specific goals are far more impactful than money alone.
+‘Your mental and physical health combined with setting specific goals are more impactful than money alone.
 However, it’s also essential that you plan for the future and prepare financially.’

 5 key findings from the 2022 Retirement Confidence Index